xddemir/Pycraft/README.md

 - Discontinued the 'render distance' setting in the settings menu, simply because the max draw distance has to be defined by the game for some scenes and also to pave the way for future features <br />
 - (.exe) releases of the project will now exist as a separate release of the project under the release’s menu with a '.1' identifier after the main update version; for example; 'v0.7.1' for reasons mentioned in that release and also attached in this file! <br />
 - General needed attention was given to the spelling and grammar of each of the separate releases of the game and suitable updates will also occur in the individual branches over the following days. <br />
-- One final change that’s happened now is the conversion of the version naming system from the older '21p1003-21a' format to the new 'v0.8' format, this is added to the documentation below!
+- One final change that’s happened now is the conversion of the version naming system from the older '21p1003-21a' format to the new 'v0.8' format, this is added to the documentation below! <br />
+- Fixed a visual bug when entering the credits GUI and upon leaving the selector icon wont be the accurate theme anymore, this is now corrected
 <br />
-Again, feedback would be much appreciated, and this version hasn’t yet been released but adding changed to the readme file close to an update might become a thing from now on so I can keep track on the projects overall progress, however this update is scheduled to be released on this date; 11/07/2021 (UK date) DD/MM/YYYY however this ISNT set in stone.
+Again, feedback would be much appreciated this update was released on; 11/07/2021 (UK date) DD/MM/YYYY.
 As always, we hope you enjoy this new release and feel free to leave feedback.
 Thank you! we also apologize for the slow updates over the past few days, development has been slow due to issues with the new installer and its implementation, hence why it is not in this pre-release of Pycraft.

 ### Plans for the future

-Settings labels will be introduced soon <br />
-Massive installer overhaul coming soon <br />
 A final bug fix and error checking update before releasing the next Pycraft version, and we are going to then be making a huge change to the labelling system, we will be moving to a more semantic labelling structure. <br />
 Further down the line more C integration, as well as game engine updates and physics updates are likely to occur, as well as forcing the skybox to the camera and maybe even rasterization.